-Katie O’Donoghue is a PhD based at the University College London, UK.
-Katie has a masters in Art Psychotherapy and many years of experience working in the health sector.
-Her undergraduate degree in Fine Art and Design inspired a process of her own personal heritage research which she incorporated into her art works.
-Katie is part of work package four; ‘Heritage and Well-being’.
-Her PhD project is titled; ‘Relations with Objects – Developing holistic-participatory interventions to enhance wellbeing and recovery in patients undergoing treatment for cancer’.
+I am a PhD based at the University College London, UK.
+I have a Masters in Art Psychotherapy and many years of experience working in the health sector.
+My undergraduate degree in Fine Art and Design inspired a process of my own personal heritage research which I incorporated into my art works.
+I am part of work package 4 ‘Heritage and Well-being’ in the CHEurope project.

 My PhD project is titled ‘Relations with Objects – Developing holistic-participatory interventions to enhance wellbeing and recovery in patients undergoing treatment for cancer’.
 This is a four part, qualitative, ethnographic study that explores critical heritage as a means of supporting the wellbeing of individuals affected by cancer.The title ‘Relations with objects’ is important in identifying the core research concerns and is inspired by psychodynamic theory i.e. object relations theory.
 Melanie Klein first suggested that the way people relate to others and situations in their adult lives is shaped by relations with family experiences during infancy.
 Memories and images of people and events turn into objects in the unconscious mind that the “self” carries into adulthood, and which are then drawn upon by the unconscious mind as a template for social relationships and interactions in the present (Klein, 1932).